ethereum/ethereum-org-website/src/content/guides/how-to-id-scam-tokens/index.md

 - **Legitimate owners**.
 Scam tokens often airdrop significant balances to addresses that can be expected to be legitimate holders of the real token.

   For example, lets look at `wARB` again.
 [About 16% of the tokens](https://etherscan.io/token/0xb047c8032b99841713b8e3872f06cf32beb27b82?a=0x1c8db745abe3c8162119b9ef2c13864cd1fdd72f) are held by an address whose public tag is [Arbitrum Foundation: Deployer](https://etherscan.io/address/0x1c8db745abe3c8162119b9ef2c13864cd1fdd72f).
 This is *not* a fake address, it really is the address that [deployed the real ARB contract on Ethereum mainnet](https://etherscan.io/tx/0x242b50ab4fe9896cb0439cfe6e2321d23feede7eeceb31aa2dbb46fc06ed2670).

-The ERC-20 balance of an address is part of the ERC-20 contract's storage, and can be specified by the contract to be whatever the contract developer wishes.
+  Because the ERC-20 balance of an address is part of the ERC-20 contract's storage, it can be specified by the contract to be whatever the contract developer wishes.
+It is also possible for a contract to forbid transfers so the legitimate users won't be able to get rid of those scam tokens.

 - **Legitimate transfers**. *Legitimate owners wouldn't pay to transfer a scam token around, so if there are transfers it must be legitimate, right?* Wrong. `Transfer` events are emitted by the ERC-20 contract.
 A scammer can easily write the contract in such a way it will emit those events, with any desired source and destination, at will.